LinJinpu/LinJinpu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Welcome to my home page.
+Welcome to my front page.
 I am a physicist and I explore the use of artificial intelligence in physics.
 My research interest lies in the following fields:
 - Plasma Physics
   - Relativistic Laser-plasma Interactions
     - Particle Acceleration